 Reference Management Tools

-- Collect and Store your references in a desktop or online account.
+- Collect and Store your references in a single place (a desktop or online account).

 - Attach notes and full text documents to your references for easy retrieval.